-9. SUBMISSION GUIDELINES
+10. SUBMISSION GUIDELINES

-9.1.
-Online Registration
+10.1.
+Online Application Receipt System

 Applications will be accepted beginning at 7 a.m.
-Central Time on May 10, 2010 and must be submitted via the CPRIT Application Receipt System (https://CPRITGrants.org).
+Central Time on April 15, 2011 and must be submitted via the CPRIT Application Receipt System (https://CPRITGrants.org).
 Only applications submitted at this portal will be considered eligible for evaluation.
-All applicants must register a user name to start and submit an application.
+The PI must create a user account in the system to start and submit an application.
+The Co-PI, if applicable, must also create a user account to participate on the application.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.

-9.1.1.
-Application Submission Deadline
+10.2.
+Submission Deadline

 All applications must be submitted by 3 p.m.
-Central Time on June 10, 2010.
+Central Time on May 31, 2011.

-9.1.2.
+10.3.
 Application Components

-Applicants are advised to follow all instructions to ensure accurate and complete submission of the online application.
+Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
+Submissions that are missing one or more components or do not meet the eligibility requirements listed in Section 7 will be administratively withdrawn without review.